 What are the best TVs?

 The Samsung QN90A Neo QLED is the best TV we've reviewed, delivering superb picture quality with its combination of QLED color and mini-LED backlight (the ingredients that make up Neo QLED).
 Pair that performance with fantastic sound, rich smart features and a stylish design, and you've got the best TV we've reviewed recently.
 Just be aware that this premium 4K smart TV doesn't come cheap.

 The LG G2 OLED is also among the top TVs you can buy.
 It features a gorgeous OLED panel; it's a great 4K smart TV, and it's an excellent gaming TV, thanks to its low latency and gaming optimizer modes.
 And this being one of LG's 'Gallery' series models, it also looks fantastic.
 Look out, though, for the new LG C2 OLED; we're testing this now, and it could prove an even better purchase.

 The TCL 6-Series Roku TV (R635) is the ultimate in affordable TVs, giving you the best 4K smart TV we've seen for less than $1,000.
 In fact, ignoring the budget-friendly price, it's still one of the best TVs on the market, thanks to a quantum-dot enhanced LCD and mini-LED-backed display and feature-rich Roku TV interface.
 Combine this with superior gaming features and a refined design, and it's got plenty to love.

-The best TVs you can buy in October 2020
+The best TVs you can buy in May 2022

 Read our full LG G2 OLED TV review

 Read our full TCL 6-Series Roku TV (R635) review.